 For example, Rel-16 UE can support it with activating V-pole to n257A and H-pole to n259A or vice versa in CA mode.
 In single mode, the Rel-16 UE can activate both V-pole and H-pole.
 For both CA mode and single CC mode, same max EIRP can be defined per UE.

-On the other hand, one pair of {V-pole & H-pole} for n257A and the other pair of {V-pole & H-pole} can be thinkable in Rel-17 UEIn single mode, either one pair of them can be powered off.
+On the other hand, one pair of {V-pole & H-pole} for n257A and the other pair of {V-pole & H-pole} can be thinkable in Rel-17 UE.
+In single mode, either one pair of them can be powered off.
 However, we think the implementation is somewhat complicated and not practical considering specifically power consumption and heating problem even though max EIRP can be defined per band

 As a result, max EIRP per UE seems to make sense.